guardian-nexus/auditkit/README.md

 A: Currently one at a time.
 Use different profiles: `auditkit scan -profile production`

 **Q: Does this replace Prowler/ScoutSuite?**
 A: No, those are security scanners.
 AuditKit focuses on compliance evidence collection for auditors with framework-specific mappings.
-However, we're working on Prowler integration!

 ## License